Thomas MacDonagh: Commentary

 [ top ]

 James Stephens, The Insurrection in Dublin (Dublin: Maunsel & Co.
-1916) [On the leaders of 1916:] ‘But in my definition they were good men - men, that is, who willed no evil, and whose movements of body or brain were unselfish and healthy.
+1916) - on the 1916 leaders: ‘But in my definition they were good men - men, that is, who willed no evil, and whose movements of body or brain were unselfish and healthy.
 No person living is the worse off for having known Thomas MacDonagh, and I, at least, have never heard MacDonagh speak unkindly or even harshly of anything that lived.
 It has been said of him that his lyrics were epical; in a measure it is true, and it is true in the same measure that his death was epical.
 He was the first of the leaders who was tried and shot.
 It was not easy for him to die leaving behind two young children and a young wife, and the thought that his last moment must have been tormented [89] by their memory is very painful.
 We are all fatalists when we strike against power, and I hope he put care from him as the soldiers marched him out.’ (pp.89-90.)

 Ernest A. Boyd, Irelands Literary Renaissance (Dublin: Maunsel 1916) - Chap.
 XI: Poets of the Younger Generation